igniterealtime/openfire-ofmeet-plugin/README.md

 Openfire Meetings project
 =========================

+This project is currently **not maintained**.
+Try the [Pade project](https://github.com/igniterealtime/openfire-pade-plugin/releases) for more up-to-date versions of the ofmeet and offocus plugins.
+Development will resume at some point in the future with Jitsi-Videobridge version 2.x as soon as [this PR](https://github.com/jitsi/jitsi-sctp/pull/3) is merged to enable support for Windows.

 This project produces two Openfire plugins, offocus and ofmeet, that, combined, provide a WebRTC-based video conference solution for Openfire.

 The OFMeet project bundles various third-party products, notably: